kailash-manasarovar/statement/docs/timeline/2024/november.md

 - He would turn up really late, or not at all, leaving her waiting around all day for him.
 - On a couple of occasions this tactic meant my mother was so exasperated she left him alone in the house for long periods while she went out to do the shopping.
 - Was he also employed to [install spy-cams](../2025/may.md#spy-cams-in-london-n2-also)?

+## I'm banned for life on LinkedIn

+- I change my LinkedIn profile pics and messages to things related to my political activities with the Party Of Women.
+- I'm suddenly banned for life on LinkedIn.
+- I seek help from the Free Speech Union.
+- They ask me to do a data access.
+- I request LinkedIn send me all my personal data over the last few years.
+- They refuse.
+- I request again.
+- They refuse.
+They have no valid reason for refusing.
+- My LinkedIn data will include all the bot accounts that prompted me to get jobs at Polygon, zkSync, and others which are implicated in the online porn-gang conspiracy.

 ## Drugs test